 In the event of mechanical damage, if your warranty runs out and your gadget dies, or if your device is damaged as a result of liquid, your device should be repaired or replaced under your policy.

 This is basically travel insurance for your devices and will cover you when abroad within certain territories, and provided you’re not abroad for more than four consecutive weeks.
-Damage to a device whilst travelling in a territory against Foreign and Commonwealth Office (FCO) advice may invalidate your cover.
+Damage to a device whilst travelling in a territory against the Foreign, Commonwealth and Development Office (FCDO) advice may invalidate your cover.

 If your phone has been stolen, this type of cover means that you won’t have to pay the bill for any phone calls made once it’s been thieved.
 This is usually up to a certain amount.